luissberenguer/music_database/README.md

-# music_database
+# Music Database

-This is a CadeCademy project.
-It's aim is to create a database that captures the relationships of a musical app, like Spotify.
+The aim of this project is to design a database similar to Spotify.
+It is a CodeCademy project to practice the skills learned on SQL.